stariq1995/SOL/doc/source/gstarted.rst

 Supported python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Both python 2.7 and 3.4 and above are supported, although most testing was performed with python version 3.5 only.
+Both python 2.7 and 3.5 are supported, although most testing was performed with python version 3.5 only.
+We encourage you to also embrace the python 3.x movement.

 Dependencies
 ^^^^^^^^^^^^